 LDW: Thanks to Stefany Calembert and Jammin’Colors, we’re working on an extensive international tour for 2019.
 I wish we could have hit the road earlier, but since they’re such amazing musicians, my sidemen are very busy people.
 So I have to book them a loooong time in advance to make sure they’re available!

-AR: One of your other current projects is the Duo with fellow pianist Ray Lema that resulted in the in the 2016 album “Riddles”.
+AR: One of your other current projects is the Duo with fellow pianist Ray Lema that resulted in the 2016 album “Riddles”.
 Can you tell us about this project?

 LDW: With pleasure.
 Ray is an extraordinary musician : he’s a Congolese singer, guitar player, master percussionist and piano player.
 You know, the piano is a very western concept, and the idea of splitting the pitches in even half tone slices is, from an African point of view, completely extravagant.
 So, in addition to the climate conditions that are not best suited for the conservation of the instrument, the piano hardly exists in African music.